Thank you for your response

-For such payments information is required in Part A of Form 15CA
+For such payments information is required to be submitted in Part A of Form 15CA

 |Sl.
 No.||Nature of Payment|